-When upgrading to everRun Release 7.4, consider the following:
+When upgrading from everRun 7.3.4.0 or previous releases to everRun Release 7.4.x, consider the following:

 • One View Console and Disaster Recovery are not supported.

 If your everRun system is registered with the One View Console, you must unmanage the system before upgrading.
 If your VMs are protected by Disaster Recovery, you must unprotect the VMs, and then unmanage the everRun system before upgrading.
 For information on completing these tasks, see the One View and Disaster Recovery online help.